Supervivientes: Perdidos en Honduras (2007)

-Supervivientes: Perdidos en el Honduras, was the second season of Supervivientes and the eight season of Survivor (TV series) to air in Spain.
+Supervivientes: Perdidos en el Honduras, was the second season of Supervivientes and the eighth overall season of Survivor to air in Spain.
 This season was filmed in Cayo Paloma, Honduras.

-Jesus Vazquez was the host of the main show this season with Mario Picazo doing daily summaries from the island with the contestants from Monday to Friday at 17.45, and Lucia Riaño presented the debate Sunday at midnight.
+Jesús Vázquez was the host of the main show this season with Mario Picazo doing daily summaries from the island with the contestants from Monday to Friday at 17.45, and Lucia Riaño presented the debate Sunday at midnight.
 The show was broadcast from April 19, 2007 to June 28, 2007.

 The main twist this season was that of the "Judas Kiss", which gave an eliminated contestant the right to vote at the tribal council immediately following their elimination.
-Ultimately, it was Nilo Manrique who won this season over Juan Oiarzabal and Rebecca Loos.
+Ultimately, it was Nilo Manrique who won this season over Juanito Oiarzabal and Rebecca Loos.